 Kangaroo meat is tasty, healthy (low in fat, high in iron) and arguably more environmentally sustainable than our regular farmed fare.

-If you’re wondering how to cook with it, it can simply be substituted for beef and lamb in most dishes (I’m not sure about slow cooking it as it doesn’t have much fat – when I give it a go, I’ll let you know).
+If you’re wondering how to cook with it, it can simply be substituted for beef and lamb in most dishes.

-As well as being a low fat meat dish, this dish is also low carb, substituting the potato topping with pureed cauliflower, which tastes great.
-The little fella ate it all up and even DH said he liked the switch.
+As well as being a low-fat meat dish, this dish is also low carb, substituting the potato topping with pureed cauliflower, which tastes great.

 - Meanwhile, heat a frypan over high heat and brown the mince, breaking up lumps.
 Remove from pan.